jairomer/design-patterns/README.md

-# Compilation of design pattern examples
+# Compilation of design patterns.

 An ongoing work in progress for the study and understanding of software desing patterns.